Jinja City – Things To See, Do, & Where To Stay

 Adding to the source of the Nile, another inviting spot to Jinja is the newly constructed bridge which connects Busoga to the Buganda region.
 This bridge spans the notable River Nile.

 Getting to Jinja is easy whether you are connecting from Kampala or direct from Entebbe airport.
-If you are not sure of how to get there, don’t struggle; just contact Airport Taxi Uganda for transfer services.
+If you are not sure of how to get there, don’t struggle, contact EAE for airport pick up to Jinja.

 There are always online to answer any question posed by a client.
 Feel fill to ask any question about Uganda or transfer services from Kampala/Entebbe to Jinja.
 Their services are unmatched and worth the money paid.